 - No cursing, abusive behavior or over aggressive, dirty play will be tolerated.
 Referees will issue one verbal warning, then a yellow card, then a red card for violations of these rules of conduct.

-- Sideline subs and team fans’ behavior are subject to the same rules of conduct and sportsmanship as noted above.
+- Substitutes on the bench and all spectator’s behavior are subject to the same rules of conduct and sportsmanship as noted above.

 - Ignorance of CASL rules is not a defense against violations of them.